 By the 1884-1885 winter season, 211 Beacon was the home of John T. Ellis and his wife, Elizabeth Ray (Metcalf) Ellis.
 In 1884, they had lived at 192 Commonwealth.
 John Ellis was a dealer in tailors’ trimmings.

 Living with them were their unmarried son, Augustus H. Ellis, a real estate agent, and their daughter, Angeline S. Josselyn, widow of Francis R. Josselyn.

 Elizabeth Ellis died in January of 1896, and John Ellis died in March of 1903.

 Augustus Ellis and Angeline Josselyn continued to live at 211 Beacon in 1905, but had moved to 371 Beacon by 1906.

-On October 2, 1905, 211 Beacon was acquired from Fanny Samuel (living with her husband in Berlin) by Joseph Warren Merrill, Jr. He and his wife, Marian Louise (Raymond) Merrill, made it their home.
-They previously had lived in Manchester.
+On October 2, 1905, 211 Beacon was acquired from Fanny Samuel (living with her husband in Berlin) by Joseph Warren Merrill, Jr., a trustee of estates He and his wife, Marion (Marie) Louise (Raymond) Merrill, made it their home.
+They also maintained a home, Rockhurst, in Manchester, Massachusetts.

 211 Beacon was not listed in the 1909 Blue Book.

 In 1909, 211 Beacon was the home of attorney Charles Benjamin Barnes.
 Jr., and his wife, Josephine Lea (Low) Barnes.
 They previously had lived at 15 Marlborough.
 They also maintained a home in Hingham.
 In 1910, Hingham was their primary residence, but by 1911 they also maintained a Boston home at 398 Marlborough.